IM Creator Review

 Adding a Storefront or Blog to IM Creator

 Unfortunately, adding storefronts and blogs is where IM Creator starts to fall flat.
 There's currently no option to add an online store, not even within the available widgets.
 Blogging isn't much better.
 A Tumblr widget allows users to import an existing blog, though we couldn't get the widget to work, despite trying it out on three different web browsers.
 The Help Center includes a detailed article on how to directly add blog posts—by adding each and every element individually through text boxes, then going through and linking to an archive page.
 Sure, that means blogging with IM Creator is possible, but it completely negates the main perk of the platform, which is building a website quickly.
-Adding a blog with separate text boxes, comment fields and other options would take significantly longer than just using something like WordPress.
+Adding a blog to separate text boxes, comment fields and other options would take significantly longer than just using something like WordPress.

 Final Verdict – IM Creator Review